 - Formoterol (10nM): β-agonist used to relax airways in COPD.
 Formoterol may have anti-inflammatory effects in some patients and could enhance the therapeutic efficacy of other anti-inflammatory drugs.

 These drugs were added to the culture media at the specified concentration and then incubated with the COPD tissue for up to seven days.
-The media was then aspirated and TNFα levels measured to estimate drug response.
+The media was then aspirated and TNFα levels were measured to estimate drug response.

 |1.
 Multiple human lung parenchymal explants (3-5mm3) are dissected from diseased COPD lung tissue.||2.
 The explants (A) are placed in a 12 well-plate containing culture media, stimulant,s and or drugs (B).
 End-point analysis (C) includes cytokine measurements and gene expression.|